-Since then, Australia’s relationships in Africa have progressed considerably.
-Our political, diplomatic, commercial, defence and other ties have increased substantially.
+Our political, diplomatic, commercial, defence and other ties with African countries have increased substantially over the past decade.

-Since 2008, Australia has established diplomatic relations with all African countries.
+Australia has diplomatic relations with all African countries.
 Australia opened a new Embassy in Ethiopia in 2011, which is accredited to the African Union as well as Ethiopia and Djibouti.

-Australia has established ties with regional African organisations – we are now accredited to the African Union, the Economic Community of West African States, the Southern African Development Community the East African Community, the Intergovernmental Authority on Development, the International Conference for the Great Lakes Region, and the Common Market for Eastern and Southern Africa.
+Australia has established ties with regional African organisations—we are accredited to the African Union, the Economic Community of West African States, the Southern African Development Community, the East African Community, the Intergovernmental Authority on Development, the International Conference for the Great Lakes Region, and the Common Market for Eastern and Southern Africa.

 High-level bilateral meetings between Australian and African leaders and Ministers drive our engagement.
-Australian Ministers and Senior Officials have attended regular African Union Summits regularly since 2008.
+Australian Ministers and senior officials have attended annual African Union Summits as well as high-level conferences such as Mining Indaba in South Africa and Australia Down Under in Perth.

 Australian investment in Africa is thriving, particularly in the resources sector.
 There are over 200 Australian mining companies with more than 700 projects operating in Africa.